JuKoWi/hotcent_fork_dipole/README.md

 starting from atomic DFT calculations with spherical confinement.

-Hotcent was originally based on parts of the [Hotbit]( https://github.com/pekkosk/hotbit/) code but has evolved considerably since then.
+Hotcent was originally based on parts of the [Hotbit]( https://github.com/pekkosk/hotbit/) code but has much evolved since then.

 Hotcent was initially developed as part of the following study: